Thelma Walker

 Thelma Doris Walker (born 7 April 1957) is a British politician, formerly the Labour Party Member of Parliament (MP) for Colne Valley from 2017 to 2019.
 Before her political career, she worked as a teacher for 34 years and later as an independent consultant.

 In November 2020 Walker resigned from the Labour Party.
 In May 2021, she stood as an independent candidate endorsed by the Northern Independence Party (NIP) in the 2021 Hartlepool by-election and lost her deposit.
+In 2025, she announced on Twitter that she had joined the Green Party of England and Wales.

 Early life and teaching career

-Walker was born on 7 April 1957, and attended Marple Hall Grammar School in Manchester, England.
-She graduated in 1978 with a bachelor's degree in Education from Manchester Polytechnic (now Manchester Metropolitan University), and then worked as a teacher in Stockport for 12 years before moving to Kirklees, West Yorkshire.
+Born on 7 April 1957, Walker attended Marple Hall Grammar School in Manchester, England.
+She graduated in 1978 with a bachelor's degree in Education from Manchester Polytechnic (now Manchester Metropolitan University).
+For twelve years afterwards, she worked as a teacher in Stockport, then moved to Kirklees, West Yorkshire.
 Walker was the headteacher of Overthorpe C of E School and Flockton C of E First School.
 After 34 years as a teacher, she became an independent consultant in 2012.

 Political career

 Labour Party

 Walker was elected as the MP for Colne Valley in the 2017 general election with a majority of 915 (1.5%) votes.
 The seat had previously been held by Conservative Party politician Jason McCartney since 2010.
 Walker made her maiden speech on 27 June 2017.
-She sat on the Education Select Committee from September 2017 to November 2019, and was a member of the Welsh Affairs Select Committee between January and February 2018.
+She sat on the Education Select Committee from September 2017 until November 2019 and was a member of the Welsh Affairs Select Committee between January and February 2018.

 Walker served as the Parliamentary Private Secretary to Shadow Chancellor of the Exchequer John McDonnell.

-She was a signatory of the 'MPs Not Border Guards' pledge, which vowed to not report constituents to the Home Office for immigration enforcement.
+She was a signatory of the 'MPs Not Border Guards' pledge, which vowed not to report constituents to the Home Office for immigration enforcement.
 Walker was a supporter of the Labour Against Private Schools campaign, which aims to commit Labour to abolishing private schools in the United Kingdom.

 Walker supported the United Kingdom remaining within the European Union in the 2016 EU membership referendum.
 In the indicative votes on 27 March 2019, she voted for a referendum on a Brexit withdrawal agreement, and for a customs union with the EU.

 Walker lost her seat in the 2019 general election to Jason McCartney of the Conservatives, whom she had previously unseated as the MP in 2017.

-On 18 November 2020, almost a year after losing her seat, she resigned her membership of the Labour Party on the evening after Keir Starmer declined to return the whip to Jeremy Corbyn.
+On 18 November 2020, almost a year after losing her seat, she resigned her membership of the Labour Party on the evening after party leader Keir Starmer readmitted Jeremy Corbyn, who had immediately preceded him in that office, to the party but not to the Parliamentary Labour Party.
 She later explained that she left because she felt Starmer was being spiteful towards Corbyn, even prior to his suspension, and because she had concerns about the party's positions on the Covert Human Intelligence Sources Bill and on schools being open during the COVID-19 pandemic.